MaxMotovilov/galette/README.md

 ### Usage scenarios

 * Session store for a single application: the application itself handles the sign-on sequence and stores session info in the cookie.
-Re-encrypting and re-sending the cookie on every request is relatively expensive even if new key is not generated every time (although it really ought to be) therefore if session data does not change often, cookie only needs to be re-encrypted to avoid expiration of the active session which can be done relatively infrequently.
+Re-encrypting and re-sending the cookie on every request is relatively expensive even if a new key is not generated every time (although it really ought to be) therefore -- if session data does not change often -- cookie only needs to be re-encrypted to avoid expiration of the active session which can be done relatively infrequently.
 Current implementation's default is to refresh the cookie once half of the session lifetime has passed.

 * Session backup for a single application: the application uses traditional session data storage (for example, because session data is large or changes frequently) but